Sutan Harhara

-Sutan Harhara (born 19 August 1952) is an Indonesian former footballer who played for Persija and the Indonesia national team in the 1970s, in the wing-back position.
-Additionally, he coached a number of local teams.
-He was well-known for his ability as a versatile defender.
+Sutan Harhara (19 August 1952 – 11 April 2026) was an Indonesian footballer who played as a full-back for Persija Jakarta and the Indonesia national team in the 1970s, in the wing-back position.

 Club career

 Persija Jakarta

 Sutan began to play for Persija Jakarta in 1971 at age 19.
 In his first year for Persija, he aided the team in becoming champion of the 1971 Perserikatan.
-He also helped the team to a joint-championship with PSMS Medan in the 1975 Perserikatan after a 1-1 draw in the final game.
+He also helped the team to a joint-championship with PSMS Medan in the 1975 Perserikatan after a 1–1 draw in the final game.
 Unfortunately, the final was abandoned in the 40th minute by the head referee due to unruly conduct from players.

 Persija Jakarta was often overshadowed during this period by PSMS Medan, who were considered the best team in Indonesia after winning three straight perserikatan from 1966 to 1969.
 However, Persija still boasted many Timnas stars, including Anwar Udjang, Nobon Kayamudin, Risdianto, Iswadi Idris, Subodro, Andi Lala, Anjas Asmara and Andjiek Ali Nurdin.

 Sutan also was noted for performances against a number of foreign clubs.
 During a 1974 visit of Ajax Amsterdam to Indonesia, Sutan successfully defended against Ajax star Gerth van Zanten.
 "Initially I was on the left.
 Because of the difficulty he had playing against me, he became frustrated and moved over to the right," stated Sutan.
 Sutan also featured in games against Manchester United, Rapid Vienna, and Rosario Central.

 International career

 Debut against Uruguay (1974)

-Sutan was called up in the Indonesia national team to face Uruguay on April 19, 1974 in a friendly match in Istora Senayan Stadium (now Istora Gelora Bung Karno), Jakarta.
+Sutan was called up in the Indonesia national team to face Uruguay on 19 April 1974 in a friendly match in Istora Senayan Stadium (now Istora Gelora Bung Karno), Jakarta.
 Uruguay was preparing for the 1974 FIFA World Cup, which began in June 1974.
-As the match was a friendly, Uruguay did not involve many core players, and as a result they were defeated 2-1.
-In order to avoid embarrassment, Uruguay requested a rematch, to take place two days later, on April 21.
-This time, Uruguay emerged as the winner, with a score of 3-2.
+As the match was a friendly, Uruguay did not involve many core players, and as a result they were defeated 2–1.
+In order to avoid embarrassment, Uruguay requested a rematch, to take place two days later, on 21 April.
+This time, Uruguay emerged as the winner, with a score of 3–2.
 Sutan featured in both games.
 He was noted for his success in facing Fernando Morena and Juan Silva.